Chinese Car Brands

 What Chinese cars are sold in America?

-Chinese car brands are trying to enter the American market, but they are failing due to trade tensions between the two countries.
-However, it is worth noting that General Motors and Volvo cars, assembled in China, are already being sold in the United States.
+Chinese auto brands are trying to enter the American market but face problems due to trade tensions.
+Some Chinese-assembled cars are already sold in the United States.

 What is China’s most popular car?

-The best-selling, and therefore the most popular, car in China is the Nissan Sylphy.
-This Japanese sedan is very popular with the locals and has become the clear market leader in 2020.
+The most popular car in China is the Nissan Sylphy.
+This Japanese sedan became the country’s best-selling car in 2020 and has captivated many Chinese consumers.